tegonal/variist/README.md

-### ordered fromArbs
+### semiOrdered fromArbs

-If you find yourself in the situation where you define multiple `ParameterizedTests` which contain all more or less the same test-logic but with different ranges of values, then one is quickly tempted to include more than one expectation in the test method, as the boilerplate is just too annoying (jump to the usage of [ordered.fromArbs](#ordered-fromArbs-good-solution) if you are not interested in knowing why it exists).
+If you find yourself in the situation where you define multiple `ParameterizedTests` which contain all more or less the same test-logic but with different ranges of values, then one is quickly tempted to include more than one expectation in the test method, as the boilerplate is just too annoying (jump to the usage of [semiOrdered.fromArbs](#semisemiOrdered-fromArbs-good-solution) if you are not interested in knowing why it exists).
 Following an example:

 <code-fromArbs-problem>